Jkgitau/Vision-board/README.md

+Things I want to achieve in 2024 by God’s Grace

+In 2024, I want to focus on the following thematic areas:
+1. Research and PhD work
+2. Investment
+3. Spiritual life - Purpose

+Research and PhD work:
+1. Work towards my PhD objective one all the way to publication.
+I have to first complete a systematic Review and Meta-analyses, have it published in either nature or Lancet Journal.
+Also have Research objective one published in a high impact Journal.
+Always target either Nature or Lancet.
+2. Ensure the collaboration with Kirabo results to two peer reviewed publications.
+These will be published in high impact journals but Nature and Lancet are not the target for these.
+3. Write and apply to an Epidemiology/Modeling grant once every quarter – Collaborate with Dr. Ousmane, Abel Walekhwa etc.
+4. Collaboratively work with CEMA-group and contribute to one paper/research work leading to publication in every quarter: Attend all Epi lab sessions, and present my work.
+5. Read one book every month and have a collection of a library at home.
+These books will mostly be on self-development and time management.
+Check out for these books way earlier and have a read list for every quarter.
+6. Read two papers everyday (Mathematical modelling paper and Malaria biology paper) – Check the schedule to see the specific times on the timetable
+7. Visit 3 countries (One abroad) to present my findings and/or attend courses to bolster my academic pursuits.
+8. Complete a mathematical modeling course every quarter.
+One should be epidemiological and Global Public Health.
+9. Be active on social media, and other scientific forums.
+Let people know the work you are doing, and the results you are having so far.
+Don’t hide.

+Personal Life and Self-development - Investment
+1. Overcome P$M completely and have a WN in my life if possible though not a priority.
+Let God lead the way and guide my steps
+2. Buy a car, Mazda CX3.
+Jose, Moses and I will go Mombasa to pick up the same on 21st October, 2024.- work closely with John Insurance as he’s truly a friend.
+3. Have a valid driving license before getting the car.
+4. Be waking up at 4:00am every day and hit the gym.
+Having a healthy, strong, sexy body is something I will work towards.
+5. Save atleast 1.0M shillings by the end of the year

+Renovate my parents’ home:
+1. Install a new toilet and all resources needed in the Wash room, safety is necessary for my ageing parents
+2. Paint the entire house and make it comfy
+3. Install clothes cabinet in the two bedrooms and have more organization and better outlook.
+4. Declutter as much as I can: Remove excessive seats and Cupboard
+5. Install curtain Rails and have nice curtains on them

+Spiritual Life – Spiritual growth
+1. Become a leader in church, attend all services and Keshas without fail and serve diligently in all capacities entrusted by God (ASC, LEMP, Cell groups).
+2. Pray every morning and read the bible atleast a chapter every day.
+Fast every Thursday without fail
+3. Set aside two days every quarter for a spiritual retreat to reflect and take notes of where I am and where I am going.
+Make sure I am on

+*************************************************************
 Theme verse as I Put down my plans
 *Provers 16:3 NLT “Commit your actions to the lord , and your plans will succeed*